Atyya-Elkhamy/sawa-Backend/livekit/readme.md

 ```

 Notes
-- Update domains in caddy.yaml, livekit.yaml, and ingress.yaml if you are not using sawalive.live.
+- Update domains in caddy.yaml, livekit.yaml, and ingress.yaml if you are not using rootmatrix.cloud	.
 - Requires Docker Engine and Compose v2 (docker compose).
 Scripts fallback to docker-compose if needed.